dy1z/docs/content/docs/development/tailwindcss.md

 {% endblock %}
 ```

-[posthtml-content](https://github.com/posthtml/posthtml-content) is used to parse the contents of any `<style>` tag that has a `tailwind` attribute - the contents are compiled with Tailwind CSS.
+[posthtml-content](https://github.com/posthtml/posthtml-content) is used to parse the contents of any `<style>` tag that has a `postcss` attribute - the contents are compiled with PostCSS.

 ### Prevent inlining